 If you have answered yes, please answer the three questions below:

 - (i) When was your central heating system or partial central heating system installed?

-2008 - (ii) Do you have a maintenance contract for the central heating system?
+Unknown prior to our purchase of the property in December 2017 - (ii) Do you have a maintenance contract for the central heating system?